Parents of RBL Artists:

 Doors / Prep Time

 Thanks to all you nice people and your cool kids, RBL has become a popular destination for local weirdos.
 We tend to fill up well in advance for our classes and camps.
 If your artist is enjoying their time with us, we encourage you to look at our class and camp schedules now and reserve their spots for the future.
 Don't make the mistake that many parents have made by waiting till the end of the session only to find that we are full.
-Those parents rarely make that mistake twice because instead of a happy artist spending six weeks with us, they end up with an inconsolable, crying child for 6 weeks.
-The parents feel guilty, they try and buy their kid's affections back, there are daily ice cream parties and cakes, the kids become another statistic on the childhood obesity charts, and the parents, if the mange to stay together and alive during this ordeal, age gracelessly and in despair.
+Those parents rarely make that mistake twice because instead of a happy artist spending 6 weeks with us, they end up with an inconsolable, crying child for 6 weeks.
+The parents feel guilty, they try and buy their kid's affections back, there are daily ice cream parties and cakes, the kids become another statistic on the childhood obesity charts, and the parents, if they manage to stay together and alive during this ordeal, age gracelessly and in despair.
 Please don't let this happen to you.

 If you have any other questions please don't hesitate to write to me at Brian@rockbandland.org.